 Those within the campus community who are found responsible for rape or other sexual violence, relationship violence or stalking, are subject to University sanctions which can include but are not limited to suspension, expulsion, and/or separation from the University.
-In addition, an individual charged may be subject to prosecution by the Office of the District Attorney under Pennsylvania Criminal Statutes.
+In addition, an individual charged may be subject to prosecution by the Office of the District Attorney under California Criminal Statutes.

 To pursue criminal options, it is important to preserve evidence.
 After an incident of sexual assault, it is important to seek medical attention as soon as possible.
-In Pennsylvania, a forensic exam may be performed even if a victim chooses not to make a report to law enforcement.
-In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted infections.
+In California, evidence may be collected even if a victim chooses not to make a report to law enforcement.
+It is important that victims of sexual assault be advised not to bathe, douche, smoke, change clothing or clean the bed/linen/area where they were assaulted so that evidence, as may be necessary to the proof of criminal activity, may be preserved.
+In circumstances of sexual assault, if victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted disease.

-In order to preserve other types of evidence victims are advised not to smoke, eat, drink, bathe, douche, brush their teeth, or change their clothes prior to receiving the exam.
-However, doing any of the above does not mean an exam cannot be performed.
-Victims are also advised not to clean the bed/linen/area where they were assaulted so that evidence, as may be necessary to the proof of criminal activity, may be preserved.
 Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, or other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to University hearing boards/investigators or police.

-If the victim elects to go through the criminal justice system and/or receive medical treatment, personnel from Special Services will accompany the victim to the Philadelphia Sexual Assault Response Center (PSARC) at 300 E. Hunting Park Avenue, Philadelphia, PA 19124 for evaluation, treatment and/or evidence collection by a Sexual Assault Nurse Examiner (SANE).
+If the victim elects to go through the criminal justice system and/or receive medical treatment, personnel from the Wharton | San Francisco will accompany the victim to the San Francisco General Hospital at 1001 Potrero Ave, San Francisco, CA 94110 for evaluation, treatment and/or evidence collection by a Sexual Assault Nurse Examiner (SANE).

-Whether the victim chooses to report an incident of rape or sexual violence to the Special Services Department, the UPPD, Office of the Sexual Violence Investigative Officer, the Office of Affirmative Action or another resource office within the campus community, the victim will be informed of reporting options, including the right to report the incident fully and completely to the Philadelphia Police Department, or the right to file no report.
-If requested, DPS personnel will assist the individual in notifying appropriate authorities or assist in obtaining a Protection from Abuse order (PFA) or a private criminal complaint.
+Whether the victim chooses to report an incident of rape or sexual violence to the Special Services Department, the San Francisco Police Department, the Office of the Sexual Violence Investigative Officer or another resource office within the campus community, the victim will be informed of reporting options, including the right to report the incident fully and completely to the San Francisco Police Department, or the right to file no report.
+If requested, University personnel will assist the individual in notifying appropriate authorities or assist in obtaining a Protection from Abuse order (PFA) or a private criminal complaint.

-The victim is encouraged to make a report of a crime to the Penn Police.
-Campus Security Authorities (CSAs) may also take reports of crimes while keeping the name of the victim confidential.
+All victims are encouraged to make a report of a crime to the San Francisco Police Department.
+Campus Security Authorities (CSA's) at Wharton | San Francisco may also take reports of crimes while keeping the name of the victim confidential.
 This allows the CSA to comply with the victim's wishes, while taking steps to ensure the future safety of the victim and the community.
 With such information, the University can keep accurate records of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method or assailant, and alert the campus community to potential danger.
-To preserve the identity of all victims, at no time will the names of victims or the location of any sexual assault, domestic violence, dating violence or stalking incident be included in the Daily Crime Log.
+To preserve the identity of all victims, at no time will the name of victims or the location of any sexual assault, domestic violence, dating violence or stalking incident be included in the Daily Crime Log.

-University of Pennsylvania Sexual Misconduct Policy, Resource Offices and Complaint Procedures
+• University of Pennsylvania Sexual Misconduct Policy, Resource Offices and Complaint Procedures